Editorial by Industrial Quick Search

 Rubber Extruder

-• Extrusion: The extrusion operation takes place at the end of the extruder barrel.
-At this point, a tool called a die is installed, which has an opening that contains the cross-section of the finished material.
-This opening is designed to compensate for any dimension changes that occur after extrusion.
-Typically, the extrudate swells after leaving the die and during the vulcanization process.
+• Extrusion: The extrusion operation occurs at the end of the extruder barrel, where a die is installed.
+This die features an opening that shapes the cross-section of the finished material.
+The die is designed to account for any dimensional changes that may occur after extrusion, as the extrudate typically swells upon exiting the die and during the vulcanization process.

 Extruder Die